 MSA offers several PAP therapy devices to treat sleep apnea ensuring a comfortable sleep throughout the night.
 Some people are able to tolerate a steady and gentle flow of air during sleep, while some cannot.
 For those people, there are devices that offer variations in pressure.
 These devices use a positive airway pressure which is applied to the upper airway through a facial mask.

-At MSA, we offer PAP therapy devices from various top-selling manufacturers like ResMed, Phillips Respironics, and Fisher & Paykel.
+At MSA, we offer PAP therapy devices from various top-selling manufacturers like ResMed, Phillips Respironics, Sunset Healthcare, and Fisher & Paykel.

 CPAP/Bi-Level PAP Systems